-Big Red Adventure came to out PC screens in the middle of 1995, bringing with it a mildly political sense of humour as it lampoons communist Russia.
+Big Red Adventure came to our PC screens in the middle of 1995, bringing with it a mildly political sense of humour as it lampoons communist Russia.
 Where else can the Marx Bros fight for Marxism?

-This is a sequel to the Dynabyte developed Nippon Safes Inc. The three leads return: Doug Nuts, the international thief; Donna Fatale, his top-heavily love interest and Dino Fagioli the muscular lunk who's overdosed on steroids.
+This is a sequel to the Dynabyte developed Nippon Safes Inc. The three leads return: Doug Nuts, the international thief; Donna Fatale, his top-heavy love interest and Dino Fagioli the muscular lunk who's overdosed on steroids.
 At first you only play as Doug as he plans to steal the Czar's crown on display at a museum.
 This doesn't go according to plan as you're soon plunged head first into a caper that sees you travelling the world.

 The graphics do look quite nice, with a hand-drawn cartoonish style that looks great in SVGA.
-That's where the good points end in it's presentation as the other aspects seem rushed and sloppy.
+That's where the good points end in its presentation as the other aspects seem rushed and sloppy.
 The animation is sparse and juddery that takes away from good visual design.
 The music consists mostly of sub-par renditions of known songs like the theme to Happy Days and the former Soviet national anthem.
 For a CD game released in 1995, it's also surprising that there is next to no voice work going on.
 Except for the barely audible scratchy voices on a buggy and poorly mixed intro, all of the speech is displayed in sound bubbles.
 This is not a problem for most adventure gamers who grew up on the genre but it seems at odds with the nice SVGA graphics.

 The control scheme is also a pain.
 It has probably one of the most unintuitive point-and-click control schemes I've ever come across in such a game.
-Things seem simple enough to begin with - hold down the right mouse button to select an icon before clicking on the main screen - but as soon as you attempt something a little more complex it's failings become obvious.
+Things seem simple enough to begin with - hold down the right mouse button to select an icon before clicking on the main screen - but as soon as you attempt something a little more complex its failings become obvious.
 To look at an item in your inventory, you select it then drag it over to your avatar.
 This becomes annoying when you're stuck and want to look at all of your items to see if you've missed anything.
 I won't even mention the hoops you have to go through to combine two items.

 I have perhaps been overly negative with my review.
 It is a game that I was very interested in back in the day and that only grew as each attempt at an installation gave little results.
 It received decent reviews at the time as well.
-The advent of DOSBox has now given me the opportunity to experience the game and it has left me wanting.
+The advent of DOSBox has now given me the opportunity to experience the game and it has left me wanting a little.
 Maybe you can look past the faults and see why reviewers were so kind 20 years ago.

-DOS Version 2 - Menu & intro video added.
 Compressed CD audio.
 Changed DOSBox to 0.73.

-File Size: 132 Mb.
-Install Size: 171 Mb.
+File Size: 98.5 Mb.
+Install Size: 142 Mb.
 Need help?
 Consult the Collection Chamber FAQ

 Review, Cover Design and Installer created by me